manish001in/pushbridge/README.md

 2. **Links**: Share web pages with titles and descriptions
 3. **Files**: Drag and drop files to send them to your devices
 4. **Broadcasts**: Send messages to your channel subscribers (if you own channels)
+5. **Contacts**: Send pushes to contacts

 ### Receiving Notifications

 - Android notifications automatically appear as Chrome notifications
 - Click notifications to dismiss them on your phone
-- View recent pushes in the "Recent Pushes" tab
+- View recent pushes in the "Messages" tab

 ### SMS Messaging

-1. Switch to the "Messages" tab
+1. Switch to the "SMS/MMS" tab
 2. Select a conversation from the list
 3. Type and send messages using your phone's number
 4. Receive incoming SMS messages in real-time